George and Barbara Raven Endowed Chair for Mathematics

 - The 2nd Annual JC SI & Tutor Services Conference took place on Saturday, 13 April, 2013, on central campus, and featured 16 all-day sessions, a keynote address and a panel discussion.
 All attendees were also able to view every session, as they were video-recorded and posted to the JC SI Program YouTube Channel.

-- Continuing on the success of the first two conferences, the 3rd Annual JC SI & Tutor Conference took place on Saturday, 22 March, 2014, and was held at the W.H.
-Maher (North) Campus.
+- Continuing on the success of the first two conferences, the 3rd Annual JC SI & Tutor Conference took place on Saturday, 22 March, 2014.
 Attendees enjoyed presentations by faculty, administrators, and students from a host of academic institutions from the region.

 - The 4th Annual JC SI & Tutor Conference took place on Saturday, 11 April, 2015.
-Again, the host site was the W.H.
-Maher (North) Campus, and folks from all over the region were in attendance for great sessions and excellent opportunities to communicate with colleagues and peers from all over the region.
+Folks from all over the region were in attendance for great sessions and excellent opportunities to communicate with colleagues and peers from all over the region.

 - For the 5th Annual JC SI & Tutor Conference on Saturday, 9 April, 2016, we came back to our Central Campus and structured the day in McDivitt Hall to give participants loads of experiences in sessions and around them.
 It was an amazing day for attendees, even with a nasty mid-spring blizzard keeping things cool!